Taeko Nakanishi

-Taeko Nakanishi (中西 妙子, Nakanishi Taeko) is a Japanese voice actress who previously worked for Aoni Production.
+Taeko Nakanishi (中西 妙子, Nakanishi Taeko) is a Japanese actress who specializes in voice acting and previously worked for Aoni Production.
 She is best known as the voices of the various Panther Claw villains in Cutie Honey, and the Hell Tree in the first arc of the Sailor Moon R series.
 She also voiced Chris MacNeil in the original Japanese dub of The Exorcist.